 Unfortunately, for a variety of reasons, sometimes students struggle to meet the university's expectations with regards to their engagement with their studies.
 Imperial has a process to identify and support students by reaffirming these expectations with an action plan.
-If a student does not engage satisfactorily with these supportive measures, they can be withdrawn from their studies.
-The full details of this process, and the appeals procedure relating to it can be found at:
+If a student

-www.imperial.ac.uk/about/governance/academic-governance/academic-policy/complaints-appeals-and-discipline
+- www.imperial.ac.uk/about/governance/academic-governance/academic-policy/complaints-appeals-and-discipline